RahibAly/rhasnainanwar.github.io/_posts/2017-09-08-bit-manipulation.md

   - python
 comments: true
 ---
-First up, I have to admit that this post is a bit of disappoint for some people.
+First up, I have to admit that this post is a bit of disappointment for some people.
 I can feel ya, folks.
 In my defense, I really wanted to _fix_ this somehow somewhere; because understanding the code at bit level can guarantee better **algorithmic thinking**.

 # Binary in Code
 Computer processes data only in 1's and 0's ... bla.. bla.. you know the story, right.
-The point is that using binary number system, or at least understanding it, can result it more _cool_ code with efficient performance.
+The point is that using binary number system, or at least understanding it, can result in more _cool_ code with efficient performance.
 As this series is all about algorithms, let me present a bunch of cool _hacks_ (if you will) that can boost the run time of your code.

 For Example
 : We use built-in function for taking higher powers.
 Most languages have this function `pow()` for this.
 But using bit operations, you can compute higher powers much faster than the given function.

 with that and more, let's start playing with bits.

-**Note:** Keep a pen/pencil and a piece of paper with you as your go further into this post.
+**Note:** Keep a pen/pencil and a piece of paper with you while reading this post.
 {: .notice_info}

 ## Bit Operations